AbhiXverse/Solidity-journey/Day 02/Ethereum 101.md

 - Transaction are created by EOAs and broadcasted to the network
 - Components of a transaction:
      - Nonce: Transaction count from the sender's account
-     - Gas price: Fee per gas uint
+     - Gas price: Fee per gas uint (measured in Wei)
+     - Gas limit: Maximum gas allowed for the transaction
+     - Recipient: Address receiving the transaction
+     - Value: Amoint